-These 17 smart DIY garden path ideas using a variety of materials help you effectively balance aesthetics, functionality and visualize your new garden walk.
+These 17 smart DIY garden path ideas using a variety of materials help you effectively balance aesthetics and functionality and visualize your new garden walk.
 Read on to see more garden walkway ideas.

 The stacked stone along this garden path looks like a continuation of the walkway.
 It pulls the small stone retaining wall and path together seamlessly.
 It all creates a very aesthetically-pleasing view for the eye.

-The spiral patterns in this walkway make it a one-of-a-kind eye catcher.
+The spiral patterns in this walkway make it a one-of-a-kind eye-catcher.
 It takes a lot of work, but as you can see, it clearly pays off.

 Here’s what MidWest has to share about…

-Dry-laid pavers which are good for Heavy Use
+Dry-laid pavers, which are good for Heavy Use

 - Cons More expensive than some options; placing pavers on bare soil can cause problems such as poor drainage.

 - Tip Construct a solid, well-drained, level base from sand or gravel.
 Surround your concrete pavers with a formal edge to keep them from shifting.

 Nice simple, clean-looking garden walkways and paths with white squares surrounded by dark gray rocks.
 It fits in a narrow space perfectly between two buildings.
 One side with short plantings, the other with taller bamboo.